roblaing/webgames/ricerocks/README.md

 whereas with Javascript its easiest to think of the state as global variables.

 Keyboard, mouse, whatever events change the state by overwriting global variables, and the loop reads whatever the current value is during each pass.
-(Luckily, games aren't that mission critical, so all this very bad practice gets allowed here).
+(Global variables are usually frowned on, and having different parts of concurrent systems altering the values of shared variables equates to untestable code where no two runs produce the same results, but since this is only a small game, hopefully none of that matters).

 <h2>Thinking in tables (rows and columns) rather than objects</h2>